FIELD MANUAL · ED. 01

 Spreadnonespreads to adjacent leaves in 48 h

-1. Prune all visibly infected leaves with clean snips, bagged immediately — do not shake.
-Sterilize snips between cuts.
+1. Prune all visibly infected leaves with clean snips.
+Bag immediately — do not shake (releases spores).
+Sterilize snips between cuts with iso alcohol.

-3. Install a horizontal fan at canopy level — leaves should tremble.
+3. Install a horizontal fan at canopy level — leaves should tremble visibly.

 4. Spray 1:9 milk-water solution on all foliage, evening, weekly for 3 weeks.
-Lactoferrin denatures under daylight UV and produces antifungal compounds [RHS-HYDRO-01].
+Lactoferrin denatures under daylight UV and produces antifungal compounds.
+[RHS-HYDRO-01] Backed by Cornell University research on commercial squash and cucumber farms.

 5. For severe cases, use a sulfur burner (vacated room only, 8-hour treatment) or potassium bicarbonate spray at 5 g/L.